Linguapress.com home

 "But you said we'd go out to the pictures on Friday night!"

 "There's nothing on this week," he replied.
-"And anyway, I could do with twenty quid.
+"And anyway, I could do with fifty quid.
 You can come too, it'll be a sort of night out!"

 "Oh brill!
 A trip to Tesco's?
 You call that a night out? "

-"And twenty quid too!
+"And fifty quid too!
 It's money for jam!."

 "Are you sure it's legal?
 Why didn't he get Tesco's to deliver it?"